evoila/vro-plugin-basicmachine/README.md

 The so-called class BasicMachineManager provides methods to create, update, and remove these resources.
 It also offers several methods for querying and filtering.

 #### Plugin was tested under <br/>
-vRealize Automation 7.5.0, vRealize Automation 7.4.0 and vRealize Orchestrator 7.6.0 ✅
+vRealize Automation 7.5.0, vRealize Automation 7.4.0, vRealize Automation 7.3.1  and vRealize Orchestrator 7.6.0 ✅

 ## Functionality
 Configurations/Resources will stored persistent ✔ <br/>